 The goal of flipping your classroom isn’t just to change the way you deliver lectures — it’s to open your class time to better facilitate student discussions, foster interactive learning, and enable students to really get into the details of the lesson.
 Most often, educators can simply open the floor for questions and insights to get class time started — but sometimes, it helps to have a little technology on your side.
 Poll Everywhere is an app that enables teachers to post a question to students, who then respond via a laptop or smartphone.
 Poll Everywhere helps to make it clear who’s really watched the lectures and who really understands the material, as well as which students or concepts may need extra attention.
 Best of all, if you’re using PollEverywhere’s Web Voting system, you can even embed your poll right into Panopto using our Embed Anything feature.

 Have Another Favorite?
 Let Us Know!

 Have another device, tool, or other piece of video equipment you find yourself using over and over again?
-Tell us your favorites on Twitter (we’re @Panopto, of course), or below, in the comments!
+Tell us your favorites on Twitter – we’re @Panopto, of course!